datalumni/datalumni-iframes/README.md

 - **Title** (`title`): This title will not be displayed on your site, but it's good practice to fill it in for accessibility reasons.
 (See [`iframe` accessibility](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#accessibility_concerns))

 - **Scrolling option** :
-  - `no`, clears the movement bars (no scrollbars, no artifacts)
+  - `no`, hides scrollbars and artifacts
-  - `auto`, add automaticaly scrollbars when content overflowes, (it let a grey vertical scrollbar artifact when content did not overflowes)
+  - `auto`, automatically adds scrollbars when content overflows, (it let a grey vertical scrollbar artifact when content does not overflow)

 ### URL